turingschool-examples/frontend-mod-1-prework/day_3/questions.md

 6. Other than an `if` statement, can you think of any other ways we might want to use a conditional statement?

-Rather than running through all the code and checking each 'if' statement, you could use a 'switch' statement which speeds up the performance with the use of 'break' statements.
+Rather than running through all the code and checking each `if` statement, you could use a `switch` statement which speeds up the performance with the use of `break` statements.